asoudais/asoudais/README.md

 - 🎓 I'm a computational astrophysicist
 - 💻 I’m interested in high-performance computing and numerical methods
 - 🌱 I’m currently learning C++
-- 📢 I’m looking for a Post-doctoral position in high-energy astrophysics of compact objects
 - 📫 How to reach me: adrien.soudais@univ-grenoble-alpes.fr
 - 😄 Pronouns: (he/him)
 - ⚡ Fun fact: I play drums and table tennis